microsoft/ComplianceCxE/docs/playbooks/fsicc.md

 ### Geopolitical Uncertainty

 Companies, especially those with global footprints and regulatory demands, face increased geopolitical risks.
 Regulators worldwide have implemented communication supervision regulations, including 17A-4, GDPR, and MiFID II, and are taking other steps that may focus on future communication supervision regulatory requirements.
 Organizations should map their regulatory rules to their  controls, evaluate ongoing regulatory changes, and formalize risk analysis and issue management processes to address these added risks.
-Organizations who are using Microsoft 365 can also look at utilizing Compliance Manager to stay on top of all the different compliance regulations impacting your industry and/or location and use these as a guide to help you stay complaant with this ever changing environment.
+Organizations who are using Microsoft 365 can also look at utilizing Compliance Manager to stay on top of all the different compliance regulations impacting your industry and/or location and use these as a guide to help you stay compliant with this ever changing environment.
 More on Compliance [Manager Microsoft Compliance Manager - Microsoft 365 Compliance | Microsoft Docs](https://docs.microsoft.com/en-us/microsoft-365/compliance/compliance-manager?view=o365-worldwide#:~:text=%20Compliance%20Manager%20helps%20simplify%20compliance%20and%20reduce,suggested%20improvement%20actions%20to%20help%20you...%20More%20)

 ### Intended Audience